 To save this happening, it’s time for both sides to start being more honest.
 The combative approach when it comes to money means that candidates and hiring managers, both already time poor, are wasting hours trying to figure out what the other wants.

 What to do?
 Let’s dig in…

 Set a Ballpark Figure

-First up, candidates need to think about what their ballpark salary figure is.
+First up, candidates need to think about what their ballpark figure is before going into salary negotiations.
 Do some research.
 Sites like Glassdoor and other online forums can help you figure out what you should be paid for the position you’re applying for.

 Unless you’re out of work or moving industry or career, it’s likely you’ll be looking for a position that pays the same or more as your current or last one.

 According to Amy Morin, a Forbes.com contributor and mental strength podcaster, you should also let businesses know what your expectations are before the interview.
 As she points out:

 “I don’t want to waste a company’s time with the interview process if their salary isn’t in the ballpark of what I’m looking for.
 More importantly, I don’t want to waste my time either.”

 For hiring managers, this also means setting down a payscale.
 For the most experienced candidates, what will the top figure be?
 And if you have a great candidate at the start of their career, what should they get paid?